A Sheaf-Theoretic Construction of Shape Space: Introduction and Main Results

 With these observations in place, our main result can be summarized as follows. \begin{thm} The following assignment is a homotopy sheaf:

-\end{thm} Intuitively, this result allows us to interpolate between shapes in a continuous way via their persistent homology transforms; continuity is mediated via the Grothendieck topology on $\CS(\bR^d)$.
+\end{thm} This is precisely stated and proved as Theorem~\ref{thm:main-hpty-sheaf} below.
+Intuitively, this result allows us to interpolate between shapes in a continuous way via their persistent homology transforms; continuity is mediated via a Grothendieck topology on $\CS(\bR^d)$.
 More precisely, our main result establishes \emph{\v{C}ech descent} for the persistent homology transform, which is a generalization of the sheaf axiom that holds for higher degrees of homology.
-In its most concrete form, our main result implies the following: \begin{thm}[Nerve Lemma for the PHT] If $ M\in \CS(\bR^d)$ is a polyhedron, i.e.~it can be written as a finite union of closed linear simplices $ \mathcal{M} = \{\sigma_i\}_{i\in \Lambda}$, then the persistent homology transform in degree $n$, written $\PHT^n(M)$, is isomorphic to the $ n $-th cohomology of the following complex of sheaves:
+In one concrete form, our main result implies the following theorem, which appears as Corollary~\ref{cor:nerve-lemma} below. \begin{thm}[Nerve Lemma for the PHT] If $ M\in \CS(\bR^d)$ is a polyhedron, i.e.~it can be written as a finite union of closed linear simplices $ \mathcal{M} = \{\sigma_i\}_{i\in \Lambda}$, then the $n$-th cohomology sheaf of the $PHT$, i.e., the $n^{th}$ PHT sheaf of Definition \ref{defn:pht-sheaf}, written $\PHT^n(M)$, is isomorphic to the $n$-th cohomology of the following complex of sheaves:

 Here $\mathcal{M}_I$ with $|I|=k$ denotes the disjoint union of depth $k$ intersections of closed simplices appearing in the cover $\mathcal{M}$. \end{thm}